 - Non-professional employment (E9), vessel crew (E10), working visit (H-2) visa holders applying for residential status (F2-6) or specially designated activities (E7-1)

-◦ In principle, applicants can start at the assigned level based on their pre-test score or 'valid' TOPIK certificate.
+Applicants can start at the assigned level based on their pre-test score or 'valid' TOPIK certificate.
+There are 2 ways to submit your TOPIK certificate as below:

 ◦ Applicants must first take the level 5 basic course (50 hours) in order to apply for the intensive course (20 hours).